-Here are some “save the date” events that were put on the 2021 calendar at our meeting:
+Here are some “save the date” events that are on the 2022 calendar:

 Read more ...

 St. Jude HASA presents Trivia Night Saturday, November 12 in the Keller Room at St. Jude.